Gogovski20/BlaugranaQuiz/README.md

 BlaugranaQuiz is a full-stack FC Barcelona trivia application built with **Spring Boot**, **PostgreSQL**, **React**, and **TypeScript**.

-Users can choose a quiz category, difficulty, and number of questions, play a multiple-choice quiz, submit answers, and review their score with correct answers and explanations.
+Users can register, log in, choose a quiz category, difficulty, and number of questions, play a multiple-choice quiz, submit answers, review their score with correct answers and explanations, save completed scores, and compare results through a leaderboard grouped by category and difficulty.

-The project was built as a portfolio application to practice Java/Spring Boot backend development, REST API design, PostgreSQL persistence, React frontend development, TypeScript, and full-stack integration.
+The project was built as a portfolio application to practice Java/Spring Boot backend development, REST API design, PostgreSQL persistence, JWT authentication, React frontend development, TypeScript, and full-stack integration.

 ---